Stellarium/stellarium/skycultures/tibetan/description.md

 	<td> &sigma; Psc</td>
 </tr>
 </table>
-The Lunar Mansions in this skyculture are shown as asterisms among the traditional 12 Ptolemaic zodiacal constellations.
+The star figures for Lunar Mansions in this skyculture are shown as asterisms among the traditional 12 Ptolemaic zodiacal constellations.
 It is assumed that most originate from the Indian traditions, esp.
 Kalacakra Tantra, but it appears that some Chinese influence is also present, e.g. Nr.
 11. Only for the Zodiacal constellations artwork is provided.
 A few more constellations in Ptolemaic tradition are displayed in the northern sky to allow easier orientation, but with their names suppressed.
 We have no information about their names, relevance or even publicity of these in Tibet.

 ### Please help us

 The figures are my own attempt of identification of the Lunar mansion figures.
-We can be sure about the placement of only those which can also be found in other sky cultures, e.g. Japanese Moon Stations.
+We can be sure about the placement of only those which can also be found in other sky cultures, e.g. Japanese Moon Stations which stem from Chinese tradition.
 Many stars are rather dim, and the figures in the emblem apparently have to be rotated in arbitrary ways, like *gyukar 3*=Hyades.
 Others require considerable liberties to accept a topological match.
 Alternative matches with stars in similar topology arranged in the orientation shown in the emblem (north=outer circle) have been found only in neighboring areas of the sky, making a match rather unlikely.
 Others appear to have been taken over from Chinese tradition, e.g. Nr.
-11. LM21 can be explained only if we accept two separate figures which are not joined as shown in the concrete figure.
+11. LM21 can be explained only if we accept two separate figures which are not aligned as shown in the concrete figure.
 Then they represent Chinese constellations *Ox* and *Girl* (which is also Japanese Lunar station *Woman*).

 Alternative figures can be found in the old configuration files.
 We would like to hear from experts of Tibetan astronomy about both confirmed and corrected identification.

+The *zodiac* and *gyukar* bands have been taken over from Indian tradition.
+The link "Spica=180°" is also set here for both circles, but should be confirmed.

 #### Further reading

-This work accompanies a 3D model of the Stag Phu observatory for use with the Scenery3D plugin and described in:
+This work accompanies a 3D model of the Stag Phu observatory for use with the Scenery3D plugin, downloadable from https://stellarium.org and described in:

 Georg Zotti, Guntram Hazod, Martin Gamon and Hubert Feiglstorfer (2024), "A Calendar Observatory in Tibet".
 In: Marc Fr&icirc;ncu (coordinator), Proceedings of the 29th Conference of the European Society for Astronomy in Culture (SEAC) Timisoara 2022,